 To register, you'll need to sign up for a Beanstack account, which takes just seconds.
-Be sure you register for the "2022 DMPL Reading Challenge."

 The bonus categories, and reading suggestions for those categories will live here on this page.
-You do not need to complete the bonus category in the month it is announced, but you do need to complete all 12 bonus categories before the end of 2022 to get the special swag.
+You do not need to complete the bonus category in the month it is announced, but you do need to complete all 12 bonus categories before the end of 2023 to get the special swag.

 Be sure to track your progress in the bonus categories using our special Bonus Category Tracker on Beanstack!

-May: A book written by an Asian American/Pacific Islander author.
+November: A book by an indigenous author.

-September: A book by a Latinx author.
+September: A book by a Latinx Author.

-2022 Reading Challenge FAQ
+2023 Reading Challenge FAQ